National Maternity Hospital, Dublin: Controversy over mistaken abortion

 In early 2019, a couple was advised that the baby the woman was carrying had a fatal foetal abnormality, Trisomy 18.
-An abortion was performed at the National Maternity Hospital at sometime after 15 weeks.
+An abortion was performed at the National Maternity Hospital sometime after 15 weeks.
 A series of genetic tests later found that was not the case, and that there had been a misdiagnosis.
 Aontú TD Peadar Tóibín stated that the family were shocked “by allegations that the medical professionals signing off on the abortions have a commercial interest in the companies that produced the fatally insufficient test”.
 Taoiseach Leo Varadkar indicated the government would conduct an independent review.

 Services

 The hospital, which is the national referral centre for complicated pregnancies, premature and sick infants, delivers over 7,000 babies per year.
 The number of births it handles has increased by 50 per cent since the early 1990s.

 In June 2019, the Holles Street Hospital began work on an extension to the labour and delivery unit while awaiting relocation to the new facility which is not expected to be completed until 2024.